Mindinventory/Letters-Animation/README.md

 - [License](#license)

 ## Description
-Letters animation lets you allow to click on different letters and accrodingly animate letters in a cool way.
+Letters animation lets you allow to click on different letters and accrodingly it will animate letters in a cool way.
 It has very attractive ui and is very easy to use.

 - <b>Animation used</b>